Mercerenies/net-game/README.md

 This game (specifically, the Python part) accesses the Internet.
 Your antivirus software may not like that.
 This game ONLY accesses Wikipedia and pages on the Wikipedia domain; feel free to check the Python code to verify that this is the case.
 It also depends on the Wikipedia package for Python, which is available online and through `pip` for free and is usable under the MIT license.

 Currently, I am in the process of adding a Ruby layer between the CLisp and Perl layers to do much of the world generation.
 The Ruby layer will use the Ruby Gem sxp, which is available through `gem` and is public domain.

+#Dependencies

+Note that Python, Perl, and Ruby are expected to be in /usr/bin.
+The Lisp implementation must be on the path.

+##Python
+* Python 3
+* Wikipedia module (`pip install wikipedia`)

+##Perl
+* Perl 5.10 or newer (untested with Perl 6)
+* JSON::PP (usually comes with Perl implementations)

+##Ruby
+* Ruby 1.9 or newer
+* SXP gem (`gem install sxp`)

+##Common Lisp
+* Any conforming Common Lisp implementation (with CLOS) (NOTE: The system defaults to assuming GNU CLISP is on the path.
+If you wish to use another implementation, you may have to pass its name as a command line argument to some scripts.)